michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/03_understanding_the_file_systems.md

 ### Ubuntu Files

 - Now that you are in your Ubuntu User's root, type `ls -a` to show all hidden files as well.
 Notice that you have a `.profile` file?
-This is where you terminal's profile settings are stored.
+This is where your terminal's profile settings are stored.
 This is also an Ubuntu file because it is on the Ubuntu FS.
 You can't edit this file through Windows, or a Windows program or app, as it wouldn't work.
-You might see the changes show up in the file, but it will note be read correctly anymore.
+You might see the changes show up in the file, but it will not be read correctly anymore.

-In the rare cases where you do need to edit an Ubuntu file, then you should use the built in code editor called nano, or use the CLI to install a different one.
+In the off cases where you do need to edit an Ubuntu file, then you should use the built in code editor called nano, or use the CLI to install a different one.
 Just remember that you cannot use a GUI here, so you must edit Ubuntu files through the command line.

 ## Updating your Terminal